Cascais-Portugal.com

 The Praia da Ursa is the most stunning of the beaches of the Serra de Sintra coastline, and the best location if you want to escape the tourist masses.

 This remote beach sits at the base of a steep cliff and is reached via dirt tracks and a footpath that scrambles down the side of the collapsed rock face.
-The Praia da Ursa is distinctive for its two huge rocky outcrops; sections of harder cliffs that have withstood the power of the Atlantic Ocean.
+The Praia da Ursa is distinctive for its two huge rocky outcrops, sections of harder cliff that have withstood the power of the Atlantic Ocean.

 These rocky islands give the beach its name, as the ‘Rocha da Ursa’ supposedly looks like a bear (ursa in Portuguese).